HMXCorp/ACTS-Procurement-Accelerator/RedFlagsServer_and_Workbench/README.md

 (Describe what parameters need to be configured and steps for how to deploy)

 ### Functional Test
-(An easy way to start the test and confirm operation of the Red Flags Server)
+(An easy way to test and confirm operation of the Red Flags Server)

 ## Red Flags Workbench Excel Add-in